adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 After years trying different keyboards, I found the [Brydge Air](http://www.brydgekeyboards.com/collections/ipad-air-air-2-pro-9-7-inch).
 It has a pesky `Siri` key where the `fn` key should be but is otherwise flawless.

 ![Brydge Air is an awesome keyboard](/assets/article_images/2016-05-06-coding-on-ipad/IMG_1421.jpg)

+For math and economics classes, I've come to rely on the Pencil from [Paperby53](http://www.fiftythree.com/pencil) or the [Adonit Jot Pro](http://www.adonit.net/jot/) to write notes in OneNote that has ever improving drawing support.

 This past year, iOS9's keyboard support and split view multitasking has made doing real work on the iPad possible.
 I've found the two app limit often liberating as it lets me focus on a single task with no visual clutter.